johnmarinelli/johnmarinelli.github.io/_posts/2016-01-24-laziness-in-clojure.md

 I picked up [The Pragmatic Programmer's Programming Clojure](https://pragprog.com/book/shcloj2/programming-clojure) and learned a few basic concepts - defining forms, basic syntax, etc.  I am slowly starting to realize why everyone hails Lisp as ['the language from which God wrought the universe'](https://xkcd.com/224/).

-Clojure is a Lisp dialect that runs on the JVM.
-It encourages immutability and has strong support for concurrency.

 ## The Problem
 For my first Clojure project, I wanted to write a script that uses [the wikimedia API](https://www.mediawiki.org/wiki/API:Main_page) and stores all Wikipedia page titles and their ID in a database.
 I'm also doing a little project on speeding up ActiveRecord queries, and a friend of mine approached me with a project that used millions of Wikipedia entries, so I figured I'd make my own database to tinker with.